Cornwall Wellbeing Hub

 - What is wellbeing / mental health?

-- Understanding of some MH issues e.g. anxiety; low mood / depression; self-harm; eating disorders; OCD (as appropriate to your setting).
+- Insight and information for some MH issues e.g. anxiety; low mood / depression; self-harm; eating disorders; OCD (as appropriate to your setting).

 - Graduated response